m0ru/bak/04_solution.md

 ### SVG-Spritemaps {#sec:svg-spritemap}

 To optimize page-load, instead of having every small icon in a separate file, the build-process puts them all into a single big SVG with defined `<symbol>`-tags around the markup from each source file and a generated IDs corresponding to its file name.
-These icons can then be used via an inline-svg containing a `<use>`-tag, as can be seen in @fig:svgiconusage.
+These icons can then be used via an inline-SVG containing a `<use>`-tag, as can be seen in @fig:svgiconusage.
 Note that `xlink:href` and `href` would per se be redundant, but by declaring them both all browsers are supported.

 ```{.ttl #fig:svgiconusage caption="Usage of the icon placed in the file ico36person.svg.
 A color is set to the css-variable local-primary that can be used inside the SVG to enable icon-reuse."}
 <svg class="…" style="--local-primary:var(--won-primary-color);">